 Canadian Made Mediterranean Food

-I truly love Sardo's olives and antipasti for a couple of reasons.
-First is that they process their Mediterranean style products here in Canada.
-Second is that they are awesome, high quality pantry staples that last a long time in cupboard or fridge making it quick and easy to throw something together.
-These are ready to eat so you can enjoy the olives, marinated shrimp and other antipasti without having to do anything except open them.
-I've done a number of easy recipes using their products including an awesome Chicken and Sundried Tomato pasta and Roasted Red Pepper Soup.
-Anyhow, back to our recipe.
+I truly love Sardo's olives and antipasti because they process their Mediterranean style products here in Canada.
+They are awesome, high quality pantry staples that last a long time in cupboard or fridge making it quick and easy to throw dinner together.

 Make Ahead Appetizer